Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

-Gone Home is an unusual game.
+Gone Home is an unusual video game.
 You don’t fight evil or complete generic quests.
 Instead, you explore a house to unravel the mystery of a family who lives there.
 Some games tell a beautiful story, and the Greenbrair’s is one of them.
 There is meaning behind everything you see in the house.
-Everything helps you solve the mystery; from faded photographs and written notes, to a dent in the wall.
+Everything helps you solve the mystery; from faded photographs and written notes to a dent in the wall.
 It’s when you put all these stories together, you find out how beautiful and intimate Gone Home really is.
 If you are looking for something similar to this great game, here are 11 titles that will spark your curiosity and evoke similar emotions.

 - Dear Esther